Apt-Intel/creds-api-backend/Project Specification Document.md

   - `domains` (required): Array of domains to search for (max 10 items)

 #### 3. Middlewares Implementation

-Middlewares are implemented in the `middlewares` directory.
-They are used for tasks such as authentication, rate limiting, logging, date normalization, sorting, and document redesign.

 ##### 3.1 Authentication Middleware